auzbuckley/RFC_test/README.md

 # What are RFCs?

 RFCs (Requests for Comments) are intended to help make decision-making more collaborative and transparent.
-They are used mostly for internal solution proposals i.e. process changes, tech solutioning, and anything that is not addressing an external business or product opportunity - for which the Opportunity Canvas is more suitable.
+They are used mostly for _internal solution proposals_ i.e. process changes, tech solutioning.
+Anything that is _not_ addressing an external business or product opportunity - for which the Opportunity Canvas is more suitable.

 # But I've never used github before... isn't it for developers?
 There might be a bit of steep learning curve, but fear not.
 Here is a quick step-by-step on how to submit an RFC without the need for console skills.